Faubourg Treme: The Untold Story of Black New Orleans: History

 Before the Louisiana Purchase of 1803, which incorporated it into the United States, New Orleans was a French and Spanish city.
 A mixture of Latin and urban attitudes in the area resulted in a varied and relaxed perspective of slavery in comparison to those found on plantations outside of the city and in other parts of the country.
 It was common to see slaves walking freely throughout the city, working for themselves and even buying their own freedom.
 In the 1800s, New Orleans had the largest number of free people of color.
-As the city of New Orleans expanded over time, Tremé emerged as a blended neighborhood, in which a majority of the inhabitants were free people of color.
+As the city of New Orleans expanded over time, Tremé emerged as a blended neighborhood in which a majority of the inhabitants were free people of color.
 Tremé became the site of St. Augustine Church, the oldest predominantly black Catholic parish in the country, and other unique institutions and ideologies that could not be found anywhere else in the country at the time.

 In 1862, northern troops took over the city and Paul Trevigne began The Tribune, the first black-owned daily newspaper in the United States.
 This newspaper became a triumphant and bold voice in the civil rights movement, long before any of these issues hit mainstream America.
-All throughout the mid-1850s, black New Orleanians held sit-ins, boycotts and marches, calling for desegregation, the right to enlist in the military and the right to vote.
-When white supremacists regained control of the city in 1877, and the Ku Klux Klan ran rampant, a new, alternate, subversive kind form of hope was born: jazz.
+Throughout the mid-1850s, black New Orleanians held sit-ins, boycotts and marches, calling for desegregation, the right to enlist in the military, and the right to vote.
+When white supremacists regained control of the city in 1877, and the Ku Klux Klan ran rampant, a new, alternate, subversive kind of hope was born: jazz.
 According to Wynton Marsalis, who explains this perspective in the film, jazz provided a form of expression and freedom that transcended the restrictions and inequalities of American society at the time; its musical style is imbued with the resilient spirit of those original participants of the civil rights movement.

 In 1892, as the film documents, Tremé resident Homer Plessy became the second most famous plaintiff in United States Supreme Court history in a case (Plessy v.
 Ferguson) that ultimately decided against Plessy in 1896 and established the "Separate but equal" doctrine that reinforced Jim Crow laws that prevailed legally until 1954's Brown v.
 Board of Education decision.